They fought to keep our allies free, even as their freedom at home was restricted.

-"The Oregon Historical Society is very proud to work with the National WWII Museum to ensure that this important and compelling exhibit could be seen and experienced in the Pacific Northwest," noted Oregon Historical Society Executive Director Kerry Tymchuk in a news release.
+"The Oregon Historical Society is very proud to work with The National WWII Museum to ensure that this important and compelling exhibit could be seen and experienced in the Pacific Northwest," said Oregon Historical Society Executive Director Kerry Tymchuk in a news release.

 You count on us to stay informed and we depend on you to fund our efforts.
 Quality local journalism takes time and money.
 Please support us to protect the future of community journalism.